pauldmccarthy/win-pytreat/getting_started/03_file_management.md

 You have [already been
 introduced](#querying-and-changing-the-current-directory) to the
 `op.expanduser` function.
-Another handy function  is the `op.expandvars` function. which will expand expand any environment variables in a path:
+Another handy function is the `op.expandvars` function, which will expand expand any environment variables in a path:

 ```